throuz/binance-heikin-ashi-backtest/README.md

 npm i
 ```

-2. Modify API_KEY and SECRET_KEY to your own in `configs/env-config.js`.

-3. Trading parameters can be modified in `configs/trade-config.js`.
+3. Parameters can be modified in `config/config.js`.

 4. Run the command to get the result